YouFoundKyle/MediaCenter/README.md

 cp env.sample .env && vim .env
 ```

-Must Run docker compose command in same folder as .env
+Note: YOu must run `docker-compose` in same folder as .env

 ## Deployment
- Create a user called

 Pull and deploy containers with docker-compose